True Love (Kanye West and XXXTentacion song): Background

 Kanye West commented on XXXTentacion's death in June 2018, tweeting: "rest in peace.
 I never told you how much you inspired me when you were here. thank you for existing."
 The two first collaborated on the song "One Minute" from XXXTentacion's third studio album Skins, released posthumously in 2018.
 That same year, West played portions of his then-upcoming album Yandhi, featuring vocals from the rapper.
-West's track "The Storm" that featured XXXTentacion leaked online, which was ultimately reworked into "Everything We Need" for his ninth studio album Jesus Is King (2019), omitting the feature.
+West's track "The Storm" that featured XXXTentacion leaked online, though the verse was never intended for the song.
+The song ultimately reworked into "Everything We Need" for his ninth studio album Jesus Is King (2019), omitting the feature.
 XXXTentacion appeared posthumously on "True Love" for Donda 2, as well as "Selfish".

 In February 2022, "True Love" was first played at a listening event for the album in Miami.
 The song went through several tweaks before the record's release and afterwards, more edits were undertaken for the single version.
 Its album version runs for 2 minutes and 40 seconds, while the single edit has a length of 2 minutes and 28 seconds.
 On May 23, 2022, Columbia Records announced the song would be released as a single on May 27.
 One day before the release date, it premiered via iHeartRadio.
 After having appeared on Donda 2, the song was revealed to be set for release on Look at Me: The Album, and it is played over the closing credits of the Sabaah Folayan-directed documentary film of the same name that focuses on XXXTentacion's career.
 The cover art was designed by West and features handwritten notes that were scanned from XXXTentacion's journal, which his mother found.
 Handwritten notes include "Am I supposed to pretend to be heartless?", "Love love love", and "A feeling you just can't explain".